TryItOnline/cixl/README.md

 ```

 ### Errors
-Error handling is a work in progress, but two functions are provided for signalling errors. ```fail``` may be used to signal an error the with specified error message.
+Error handling is a work in progress, but two functions are provided for signalling errors. ```fail``` may be used to signal an error with specified error message.

 ```
    fail 'We\'re going down!'